x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/tracking-preventing-data-loss-dcs.md

 ---

-# Tracking and Preventing migration data loss
+# Tracking and preventing migration data loss

 When migrating your Exchange environment to the cloud, there might be instances of data corruption in your environment that causes data loss during migration.
 The migration process tracks and reports on any instances of data loss by generating a **DataConsistencyScore**.

 ## Migration and DataConsistencyScore

-When you attempt a migration, any instances of corruption in your Exchange data store will count towards the **DataConsistencyScore**.
+When you attempt a migration, any instances of corruption in your Exchange data store will count towards the DataConsistencyScore.
 This score is then used to determine whether an Exchange migration will complete successfully or if intervention is needed.

-There are 4 possible grades that are derived from the **DataConsistencyScore**.
+There are 4 possible grades that are derived from the DataConsistencyScore.

 |Grade|Description|
 |---|---|